netphantm/Arduino_home_thermostat/README.md

 - [ ] display dimming after one minute
 - [ ] add info page for connection and other miscellaneous settings
 - [ ] add display page for scheduled timers
-- [ ] rearrange standard display, showing other useful stuff - like current time, day of week, outside temperature, etc.
+- [ ] rearrange standard display, showing other useful stuff - like current time, day of week, outside temperature/weather, etc.
 - [ ] documentation, perhaps 'fritzing'

 ---